DAST

 Reviewing a recorded login

-When you run a pre-scan check, Burp Suite DAST captures images from your recorded login sequences.
-You can review the images from each sequence, to make sure that they successfully log in to the site.
+When you run a pre-scan check, Burp Suite DAST captures images from the steps of your recorded login sequences.
+You can review the steps and edit any that show an error message, to make sure that they successfully log in to the site.

 Note